bayodelaoye/ravenhood/app/README_ROUTES.md

 ### Create a watchlist for current user

-Create and return a new watchlist for a user specified by id.
+Create and return a new watchlist for the current user.

 * Require Authentication: true
 * Request
   * Method: POST
-  * URL: /api/users/:userId/watchlists
+  * URL: /api/watchlists
   * Headers:
     * Content-Type: application/json
   * Body: